shpml/fundamentals/10_chapter/04_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 This time around, you won't be given any starter code.
-Instead, you'll need to write some functions from scratch, based on the descriptions given below using repl.it's editor.
+Instead, you'll need to write some functions from scratch, based on the descriptions given below using JSBin's editor.

 ###Instructions

-1. Go ahead an open up a new session in [repl.it](http://repl.it)
+1. Go ahead an open up a new session in JSBin.
-2. Write the code for the functions described below, using repl.it's editor window
+2. Write the code for the functions described below, using JSBin's editor window
 3. Click 'play' to run the code
 4. Try *calling* each function from the console window.
 Use different parameters to make sure they work as expected.